cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 - `title`: title to be used as part of the status information.
 - `message`: initial block to use to output status information.
 Typically `message1`.
 - `linkMap`: definition of the required blocks.
-Each blocks needs four variables:
+Each block needs four variables:
   - `requested`: type of the requested block, e.g. `@switch`.
   - `name`: name of the block to use as part of the status information.
   - `out variable`: variable to receive the block
-  - `required`: if `true`, the function will wait until a block of given type is linked to the processor.
+  - `required`: if `true`, the function will wait until a block of a given type is linked to the processor.
 If `false`, the function doesn't wait.

 Example of a call to this function: